francomar12/mssql-data-of-trips/README.md

     Tables folder
     - stg_datatrips.sql (script for creating datatrips table on the stg schema)
     - dbo_datatrips.sql (script for creating datatrips table on the dbo schema)
+    - dbo_loaded_files.sql (script for creating loaded files table on the dbo schema)

 Loading data into the database